Dr Rachael Cubberley

 Allied and public health

-Rachael worked as a Senior Lecturer in Physiotherapy and Sports Therapy at the University of Bedfordshire prior to joining Anglia Ruskin University.
+Rachael worked as a Senior Lecturer in Physiotherapy and Sports Therapy at the University of Bedfordshire before joining Anglia Ruskin University.

 Rachael’s early career was spent in the genomics and pharmaceutical research and development industry, researching the genetic causes of conditions such as type 2 diabetes, obesity and Alzheimer’s.